chittoorking/Git_demo_MLops/README.md

-This is a Repo for Git demo of MLops
+This is a Repo for Git demo of MLops Vamsi